OSGeo/gdal/gdal/doc/source/drivers/raster/l1b.rst

    when satellite moves from low latitudes to high latitudes and **Descending** in other case.

-Starting with GDAL 1.11, most metadata records can be written to a .CSV file when the L1B_FETCH_METADATA configuration file is set to YES.
+Most metadata records can be written to a .CSV file when the L1B_FETCH_METADATA configuration file is set to YES.
 By default, the filename will be called "[l1b_dataset_name]_metadata.csv", and located in the same directory as the L1B dataset.
 By defining the